 - Weather is moderate, cooler and windier than the I-5 corridor megalopolis and way more pretty.

-- Hospital and a fire department with a combination of paid and volunteer staff provide health, safety and fire assistance.
+- Hospital and a fire department provide health, safety and fire assistance.
 City Police and the Jefferson County Sheriff provide law enforcement.

 - A variety of Education Opportunities, including vocations such as massage, woodworking and boat-building and the home-schooling option in K through 12 is very popular.
 Community colleges are here, and we're only missing a four-year accredited college.